 What If I Can’t Pay My Child Support?

 If there is a change in circumstances that develop after a child support order is in place, you may request that the child support be reduced and modified.
 Either party may request the court to modify the child support order, whether the change in circumstances is due to a decrease or increase of income.

 The loss of a job, disability, chronic illness, and various other factors are examples of changes in circumstances that may reduce or eliminate income.
 Furthermore, a promotion, second job or a return on a good investment may also change circumstances in favor of an increase in child support.
 The changing needs or circumstances of the children may also determine whether a modification of child support is warranted.
 For additional information regarding your unique situation, call Zhanna A. Maydanich, an experienced child support attorney in Owings Mills, MD.

 Whatever your personal circumstances are as they relate to child support, the success of your case is based upon your unique circumstances and the process can be rather complicated.
 One thing is certain, time is of the essence and it’s important to take prompt action.
 Advice from an experienced and knowledgeable attorney is imperative.
-ZM Law Group has 20 years of experience in all types of child support matters and can help you through every step of the process.
+ZM Law Group has 20 years of experience with child support matters and can help you through every step of the process.
 Contact us for further information and representation.